mroberto166/PinnsSub/README.md

   1. Tackling an inverse problem (data assimilation problem).
 - **EigenValueProblem1D.py**:
   1. Utilization of a custom fit and loss function.
   2. Employment of an additional network to approximate other elements of the PDE.
-For instance, a network for the eigenvalue \(\lambda\) is used.
+For instance, a network for the eigenvalue $(\lambda)$ is used.
 This approach is particularly beneficial for solving other inverse problems aimed at approximating both the solution and additional coefficients in the PDE. tional network to approximate other pieces of the PDE.
 In this case we use network for the eigenvalue $\lambda$.
-This might be particularly convenient for solving other inverse problem, which aim at approximating both the solution and additional coefficient in the PDE:
+This might be particularly convenient for solving other inverse problem, which aim at approximating both the solution and additional coefficient in the PDE.